 What is LiGHTS?

-LiGHTS stands for ‘Lincoln Get Hold of Technology and Science.
-It is a day-long event including scores of activities enabling members of the public to find out about research at the University of Lincoln.
-In 2017, LiGHTS was funded by the European Union as part of European Researchers’ Night.
+LiGHTS is a day-long event including scores of activities enabling members of the public to find out about research at the University of Lincoln.
+The first two years of LiGHTS was funded by the European Union as part of European Researchers’ Night.
 This was invaluable in establishing the event and has provided a firm base for the University to continue to host and develop LiGHTS to inform, entertain and inspire as many people as possible.

 What is there to do?